pcxiao/sassy-helpers/README.md

 This is a set of Ruby scripts for creating ODE models that can be used in [SASSy](http://www2.warwick.ac.uk/fac/sci/systemsbiology/research/software/), a [MATLAB](http://mathworks.co.uk)-based software for performing sensitivity analysis on [dynamical systems models](http://en.wikipedia.org/wiki/Dynamical_systems), e.g. in [mathematical biology](http://en.wikipedia.org/wiki/Mathematical_and_theoretical_biology).
+Especially together with converters like [VFGen](http://www.warrenweckesser.net/vfgen/) and [SBFC](http://www.ebi.ac.uk/compneur-srv/converters/converters), this tool is helpful when creating command-line scripted parameter sweeps or when using different software packages for analysing a model.

-So far, we can
+So far, it can:

-* create models in Ruby
-* read models from [XPP format](http://mrb.niddk.nih.gov/xpp/newstyle.html) used e.g. in [XPP-Aut](http://www.math.pitt.edu/~bard/xpp/xpp.html)
+* Read models from [XPP format](http://mrb.niddk.nih.gov/xpp/newstyle.html) used e.g. in [XPP-Aut](http://www.math.pitt.edu/~bard/xpp/xpp.html)
 * Read models and parameter files in SASSy's own format
-* write these models to MATLAB/SASSy/XPP/SBML format
+* Write these models to MATLAB/SASSy/XPP/SBML/VFGen/C++ format
-* Merge two models into one by re-defining parameters as species
+* Merge two models into one by re-defining parameters as species (this requires writing a Ruby script)
+* Change parameters in a model on the command line for quick scripted parameter sweeps.
+* Replace parameters by their numerical values (useful when using together with [VFGen](http://www.warrenweckesser.net/vfgen/) to output [Auto](http://indy.cs.concordia.ca/auto/) models).

 ## Installation